jongpie/advanced-SFDX-Jenkins-deployment/README.md

 If you want to leverage this same approach for your project, then you'll want to use these files:

 -   [Jenkinsfile](Jenkinsfile) - this contains the Jenkins pipeline definition, which tells Jenkins how to run the deployment (using SFDX commands)
--   [Jenkinsfile.scripts.groovy](Jenkinsfile.scripts.groovy) - this custom file contains several scripts used by `Jenkinsfile` (primarily, SFDX commands)
+-   [Jenkins.sfdx-scripts.groovy](Jenkins.sfdx-scripts.groovy) - this custom file contains several scripts used by `Jenkinsfile` (primarily, SFDX commands)
--   [sfdx-environments.json](sfdx-environments.json) - a custom JSON file that contains details about your Salesforce environments.
+-   [Jenkins.sfdx-environments.json](Jenkins.sfdx-environments.json) - a custom JSON file that contains details about your Salesforce environments.
 This is used by Jenkins when deploying.
 -   [sfdx-project.json](sfdx-project.json) - any metadata with the `packageDirectories` paths is deployed by Jenkins.
-Multiple directories/paths (shown below) are also supported:
+Multiple directories/paths are supported.
-    ```json
-    "packageDirectories": [
-        {
-            "path": "force-app",
-            "default": true
-        },
-        {
-            "path": "another-force-app-directory"
-        }
-    ]
-    ```
 -   [package.json](package.json) - within this file (or your own version of the file), these package dependencies are needed
     ```json
     "scripts": {